Diegobg12/Logs-analysis/README.md

 # Project: Logs Analysis

-This project give the answer to these following questions:
+This project gives the answer to these following questions:

 What are the most popular three articles of all time?
 Who are the most popular article authors of all time?